mattmarch/AdventOfCode2022/README.md

 # Advent of Code 2022

-Solutions to Advent of Code 2022 in Elixir using Livebook.
+Solutions to Advent of Code 2022 in Elixir using Livebook ([taking inspiration from José Valim in 2021](https://github.com/josevalim/livebooks/tree/main/advent_of_code/2021)).

 ## Running